-Subrecipients are expected to work with individuals or families to obtain benefits, including income and health coverage, or make referrals to agencies that can assist with this.
+Subrecipients are expected to work with households to obtain benefits, including income and health coverage, or make referrals to agencies that can assist with this.
 Documentation of services and referrals will be maintained in the client file.

-(b) Written Standards
+(c) Written Standards